To provide information to child protection workers about the processes for:

 If a child is on a WA Order, but residing interstate, the Department of Communities retains legal guardianship, and is responsible for all case management decisions and financial support of the placement until the child protection order has been transferred to the other state.

 The management of cases involving children should ideally be undertaken by the state in which the child resides.
 Child protection workers should seek to transfer protection orders where appropriate.
 After a minimum period of ongoing casework assistance by another state for a child in the CEO’s care (usually three to six months), a request may be made for transfer of a comparable child protection order.
-Order transfer is a complex process and WA cannot compel another jurisdiction to accept WA protection orders.
+Order transfer is a complex process and WA cannot compel another State to accept WA protection orders.
 There are essential requirements that must be met before requesting an order transfer.
 All requests for order transfers must be discussed with the WA ILO.
-For detailed information on transferring WA protection orders, refer to 3.3 Transferring child protection orders to other Australian states or territories and New Zealand.
+For detailed information on transferring WA protection orders, refer to Chapter 3.3 Transferring child protection orders to other Australian states or territories and New Zealand.

 All child protection agencies in Australia and New Zealand experience placement shortages and difficulty in locating appropriate non-relative placements for children on protection orders.
 This is particularly relevant for older children, children with behavioural and/or development issues, sibling groups, and identified indigenous children.